What is a Position Trader?

 Similar to other trading strategies, position trading is associated with some risks.
 The most common risks of position trading are:

-- Trend reversal: An expected trend reversal in asset prices can result in substantial losses for the trader.
+- Trend reversal: An unexpected trend reversal in asset prices can result in substantial losses for the trader.

 - Low liquidity: The capital of position traders is usually locked up for relatively long time periods.